goodhamgupta/aon/README.md

 # Pretrained Model

 The model has been trained to 390000 iterations on a p2.xlarge instance.
-The training process took about two days.
+The training process took about four days.
 The checkpoints for the model are available [here](https://drive.google.com/file/d/1fol58YSoxrErbkQI-d8zpnOSH4WyigVy/view?usp=sharing)

 # Credits